Disclosing and/or filing a complaint

 Option 1: Disclose through REES

-You can disclose through REES, Mount Allison's 24/7 online reporting platform.
+You can disclose through REES (Respect.
+Educate.
+Empower Survivors.), Mount Allison's 24/7 online reporting platform.

-REES will connect you directly to Jade Lister, Mount Allison's Sexual Violence Response, Equity, Diversity, and Inclusion Consultant (SVREDIC).
+REES will connect you directly to Mount Allison's Sexualized Violence Response Consultant (SVR Consultant).
 REES will send them an encrypted, password-protected file that only they can access.

 About the REES online sexual violence reporting tool